camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/11-tasklist/03-dashboard.html.md

   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
     <p>
-      To start a process instance via Tasklist, hit the <button class="btn btn-xs"><i class="glyphicon glyphicon-list-alt"></i></button> button and select a process out of the displayed list of process definitions.
+      To start a process instance via Tasklist, click on <button class="btn btn-xs"><i class="glyphicon glyphicon-list-alt"></i> Start process</button> and select a process out of the displayed list of process definitions.
 If no process definitions are listed here, please verify that your process application is deployed correctly.
     </p>
     <p>
       Depending on whether you have defined a <a href="ref:#task-forms">start form</a> for your process it will be displayed now.
 Otherwise you get a notification that no form has been defined for starting the process.
 In this case, a <a href="ref:#task-forms-generic-task-forms">generic</a> start form will be displayed and Tasklist will offer the option of adding variables to the process instance.